 I have suffered for years due to not being able to let go of faith completely previously as it clashes with my sexuality.

 Even after letting go, the fear, guilt, and trauma still prevent me from seeking a fulfilling relationship.
-There’s always a fear of judgment or hellfire or what i want is wrong
+There’s always a fear of judgment or hellfire or what I want is wrong

 Seeking from your experience.
-How do we let go of former beliefs which harm us and cope with the impact it had on us and our lives?
+How do we let go of former beliefs which harm us and cope with the impact they had on us and our lives?
 To no longer believe and to convince ourselves that what they teach is not true or wrong.

 To be free and let go of the fear, anger, and guilt.
 How do we move on?

 I feel your message.
 Many gay men have similar experiences in religion — specifically Christianity, which I’m assuming is the faith that you say clashes with your sexuality.